 - The last two (2) digits of the Windows Server 2022 version are taken either from

-- First half of the calender year – H1
+- The first half of the calendar year – H1

-- or Second part of the calender year – H2.
+- or the second part of the calendar year – H2.

 - Major = 10